CPT Andrew P. Ross (USMA '11)

 Ross was posthumously awarded the Bronze Star Medal, Purple Heart, Meritorious Service Medal and the Combat Infantry Badge.
 He is survived by his wife and parents.

-For every CPT Drew Ross bracelet sold,proceeds will be donated to Legacies Alive
+For every CPT Drew Ross bracelet sold,proceeds will be donated to the Drew Ross Foundation.

 May it be said, “Well Done; Be Thou at Peace.”